dodona-edu/universal-judge/dependencies.md

 ## Core

 The Python dependencies are a special case, since TESTed itself is also written in Python.
-Therefor, the core Python dependencies are not optional.
+Therefore, the core Python dependencies are not optional.

 Installing dependencies: